top of page

 This is followed by Epiphany Season which begins with the Epiphany of Our Lord and ends 9 Sundays later with the Transfiguration of Our Lord.

-The Time of Easter follows beginning with LENT, followed by Holy Week starting with Palm Sunday and concludes with Good Friday.
+The Time of Easter follows beginning with Lent, followed by Holy Week starting with Palm Sunday and concludes with Good Friday.
 Easter Season begins with the Resurrection of Our Lord and includes the Ascension of Our Lord and ends with Pentecost.

 The first Pentecost took place on the 50th day after Easter Sunday when the disciples were filled with the Holy Spirit, enabling them to testify boldly to spread the Good News of the Gospel.